 4. Camp soles

 They are extraordinary due to their extreme lightweight apart from being weatherproof.
 Camp out-soles are mostly incorporated in casual footwear.
-This type of bottoms gives incredible traction hence ideal footwear on wet terrains.
+This type of bottom gives incredible traction hence ideal footwear on wet terrains.

 5. Lugged soles